 She made contact via an EVP with a paranormal investigation group, identifying her last name, when they asked if Elizabeth was there.

 A BIG YES INDEED is in order!
 The spirits are active, and respond to paranormal investigators.
 It seems that the spirits have become interested in the living, and communicate with the seekers on the many “Ghost Hunts” scheduled at The Sun Inn, which have captured hard evidence to back up the many personal experiences.

 A Lehigh Valley Investigation group hit the jack pot on one investigation in 2009, capturing the entity of Hughetta Bender on a photo and also caught several EVPs.
 One EVP was mentioned above; identified Elizabeth Moore.
 Another 2 EVPs that were captured, point to another entity or entities, protective of the building, who told the investigators, “We’re watching you.”
 After an investigator said goodbye to the spirits in the attic, she caught an EVP of a little girl, saying, “Don’t go.”
 The paranormal investigation group, know as P.H.E.A.R.
 (Paranormal Help Experiment and Activity Research) has conducted paranormal classes and ghost hunts at the Sun Inn.

 Caught on tape at least 15 unknown voices and what they say are sounds like a half-hour long ghosts’ party in the dining room.

-In October of 2011, The Ghost Hunters TV cable show, led by Jason and Grant, did an investigation, for an upcoming 2012 episode.
+In October of 2011, The Ghost Hunters TV cable show, led by Jason and Grant, did an investigation for a 2012 episode.